Ohmbrewer/application/README.md

-# application
+# Ohmbrewer
-the main application repository.
+The web application for a happy brew day.